-The main tourist areas are in the south-east, around La Romana and Punta Cana, in the north-east, around Samaná and in the north, around Puerto Plata The capital, Santo Domingo, is the oldest city in the New World and bursting with history and culture.
+The main tourist areas are in the south-east, around La Romana and Punta Cana, in the north-east, around Samaná, and in the north, around Puerto Plata The capital, Santo Domingo, is the oldest city in the New World and bursting with history and culture.

-Getting Married in Dominican Republic
+Getting Married in the Dominican Republic

 What is there to do in the Dominican Republic.

-Well if 1000 miles of beaches is not enough for you, there is much more to do.
-From watersports such as Sucba diving and windsurfing to kiteboarding at Cabarete, surfing at Playa Encuentro and even sandboarding at the Bani Dunes, west of Santo Domingo, the capital.
+Well if 1000 miles of beaches are not enough for you, there is much more to do.
+From watersports such as Scuba diving and windsurfing to kiteboarding at Cabarete, surfing at Playa Encuentro and even sandboarding at the Bani Dunes, west of Santo Domingo, the capital.

 Weather in the Dominican Republic

 The Dominican Republic is a tropical country, with an average temperature of 26ºC (78ºF).
 It’s always warmer at the coast than in the mountains.
 Hurricane season is from June to November, while the rainy season on the north coast is from October to April and on the South Coast from May to November.

-Car hire in the Domincan Republic
+Car hire in the Dominican Republic

 Driving in the Dominican Republic is on the right side of the road.
 Speed limits vary from 25 mph in the city to 50 mph on rural roads, but they are generally not enforced.
-Hand signals are often used for turning rather than indicators so watch the driver infront.
+Hand signals are often used for turning rather than indicators so watch the driver in front.
 Seat belts are required by law, and those caught not wearing them will be fined.

-Essential Facts on Dominican Republic
+Essential Facts on the Dominican Republic

 Currency – Dominican Peso (US dollar is widely accepted)